Genesis, Evolution and Natural Selection

 The biological evolution

-What attracts our attention first of all in this account is the anachronistic order of the evolution from matter to man.
-In fact, the creation of matter is mentioned first (Gen 2:4-6), which is correct, but then follows the creation of man (Gen 2:7); and only then the creation of the plants (Gen 2:8-9) and the animals (Gen 2:19).
+If the animals have such a twofold meaning, then even more Adam.
+In fact, this can also be concluded from the anachronistic order of the evolution, for the creation of matter is mentioned first (Gen 2:4-6), then follows the creation of man (Gen 2:7), the plants (Gen 2:8-9) and the animals (Gen 2:18-20) in this same order.
 Consequently, the creation of man is quoted too early.
-This anachronism reminds us of those we have already met in the first account, that is, the apparent creation of the planet Earth in the beginning (see The big bang), the creation of the light and the plants before that of the Sun (see Night and day and Celestial and terrestrial plants), as well as the anachronism of the birds (see here).
-This is why the anachronism of man must be understood in the same manner: the term Adam does not only refer to the first man but also to an angel or to the angels in general.
-This is why the creation of Adam out of dust (Gen 2:7) is a kind of compromise between the creation of the angels out of nothing and of man out of a former species.
-We will approach this multiple reference of Adam in more detail below in Common descent.
+This anachronism reminds us of those we have already met in the first account, that is, the apparent creation of the planet Earth in the beginning (see here), the creation of the light and the plants before that of the Sun (see here), as well as the anachronism of the birds (see here).
+This is why the anachronism of man must be understood in the same manner: the term Adam does not only refer to the first man but also to the angels.

-1. Naught, from which God created the angels and later the physical universe, is at level zero.
+1. Naught, from which God created the angels is at level zero.

 2. The big bang is at level one, opening the evolution of the inanimate matter.